q191201771/lalext/lal_website_english/brief_v0.34.3.md

 > - [chore] add version checking script check_versions.sh
 > - [chore] add check_versions.sh
 >
-> The above is extracted from ["lal CHANGELOG version log"](https://pengrl.com/lal/#/CHANGELOG), you can get more details from the source document.
+> The above is extracted from ["lal version log"](../CHANGELOG.md), you can get more details from the source document.

 #### ▦ Developers